 Continued Diligence - Even with a good strategy for maintain accessibility we need to be diligent that we are introducing problems.
 Everyone should continue growing and learning about the topic, as well as teaching others!

 Accessibility, now in even more flavors! - Up to this point, we've talked mostly about the disabilities that people can have, but that's not the only side of this!
 We should be considering technological, educational, and language differences as well.
 Slow internet and small screens are an accessibility concern!
-So is access to education and other technology.
+As is access to education and other technology.
 Assuming our users are using the same devices as us or have had experience using web applications in the past are both bad assumptions.
 Things like internationalization are also awesome!

 I hope you have enjoyed reading this and that you learned something!
 If you have something to add, please let me know!
 If you ever want to talk about accessibility, progressive web apps, inclusive design or anything else, I'd love to chat.